-This course will look at the history, theory, and philosophy of the middle and high school learning environment, as well as the changes that are taking place in both middle and high school.
-Current status in the field, literature sources, and work of leading scholars will be examined.
-Some trends to be explored are block schedules, schools within a school, small versus large secondary schools, integrated curriculum, ESOL and NCLB.
+This class will look at the history, theory, and philosophy of the middle and high school learning environment, as well as the changes that are taking place in both middle and high school.
+Current status of, in the field, literature sources, and work of leading scholars will be examined.
 (MAT - Secondary)